p3rd/deckhouse/.github/pull_request_template.md

 note        - Optional.
 Any notable detail, e.g. expected restarts, downtime, config changes, migrations, etc.

 Since the syntax is YAML, `note` may contain multi-line text.

+There can be multiple docs in single `changes` block, and multiple `changes` blocks in the PR body.

 Example: